bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 2. Assess any scope- or schedule adjustments, dependencies
 3. Problems/ Opportunities with Features - Decisions
 4. Prepare for the next Sprint Planning creating ideas for Sprint Goal
-5. Refine & prioritize Features together
+5. Refine & prioritize Features

 ----
 May 7, 2021